-- (iv) A general meeting called by the Ordinary Members under section 249E of the Act may only be cancelled or postponed by all of the Ordinary Members who called the general meeting. - (v) A general meeting called by the Ordinary Members under section 249F of the Act may only be cancelled or postponed by all of the Ordinary Members who called the general meeting. - (b) (Who can change the venue) The venue for general meetings (including postponed or adjourned general meetings) may be changed (as the law allows) as follows: - (i) the venue for any general meeting called by the directors or the President (including a general meeting called under section 249D of the Act) may be changed by the directors; and - (ii) the venue for any general meeting called by the Ordinary Members under section 249E or 249F of the Act may be changed by all of the Ordinary Members who called the general meeting. - (c) (Who the notice must be given to) A notice cancelling, postponing or changing the venue for a general meeting must be given to each Ordinary Member and to every other person entitled to be given notice of that meeting under the Act or this constitution. - (d) (Timing of notice) A notice cancelling, postponing or changing the venue for a general meeting must be given at least 5 clear days before the time at which the general meeting was to be held. - (e) (Content of notice) A notice: - (i) cancelling a general meeting must state the reason for the cancellation; and - (ii) postponing or changing the venue for a general meeting must state: - (A) the reason for the postponement or change of venue; and - (B) the date, time and place of the general meeting or the postponed general meeting (as the case may be). - (f) (Costs of cancelling, postponing or changing venue) Unless the directors decide otherwise: - (i) the cost of cancelling a general meeting under clause 6.4(a)(iii) must be paid for by the Ordinary Members who signed the request or consent to
+- (iv) A general meeting called by the Ordinary Members under section 249E of the Act may only be cancelled or postponed by all of the Ordinary Members who called the general meeting. - (v) A general meeting called by the Ordinary Members under section 249F of the Act may only be cancelled or postponed by all of the Ordinary Members who called the general meeting. - (b) (Who can change the venue or format of the meeting) The venue for general meetings (including postponed or adjourned general meetings) or how a general meeting is held (for example, using virtual meeting technology) may be changed (as the law allows) as follows: - for any general meeting called by the directors or the Chair (including a general meeting called under section 249D of the Act), the venue or how it is held may be changed by the directors; and - (ii) for any general meeting called by the Ordinary Members under section 249E or 249F of the Act, the venue or how it is held may be changed by all of the Ordinary Members who called the general meeting. - (c) (How notice must be given) Subject to clause 6.4(d), a notice cancelling, postponing or changing the venue for a general meeting, or changing how it is held, may be given by publication of that notice on the company's website, and need not be given individually to any person or in any other way. - (d) (Postponement of one month or more) If a meeting is postponed for one month or more, then notice of the postponed meeting must be given in accordance with clause 6.3. - (e) (Content of notice) A notice: - (i) cancelling a general meeting must state the reason for the cancellation; and - (ii) postponing or changing the venue for a general meeting, or changing how it is held must state: - (A) the reason for the postponement, change of venue or change in

-1 Section 249D of the Act currently requires the directors of a company to call and arrange to hold a general meeting on the request of members with at least 5% of the votes that may be cast at the general meeting.
+&lt;sup>1 Section 249D of the Act currently requires the directors of a company to call and arrange to hold a general meeting on the request of members with at least 5% of the votes that may be cast at the general meeting.